 One of us snores and the other wakes up every time a mouse farts, so separate sleeping quarters are a must.
-We’d been taking turns sleeping on the sofa, and not only was the coating starting to flake off, but the mattress was wearing out and the support bar was making its presence known to our backs as well.
+We’d been taking turns sleeping on the sofa, and not only was the coating flaking off, but the mattress was wearing out and the support bar was making its presence known to our backs as well.

 We were eyeing a sleeper sofa from IKEA, but the supply chain shortages of the pandemic kept it out of stock.
 After a year of waiting, we began researching other options.

 Unfortunately, that company has also been out of stock on everything for many months.
-We reached out to them and they responded that they hope to have stock again, but couldn’t provide us with any sort of timeline.
+We reached out to them and they said they hope to have stock again, but couldn’t provide us with any sort of timeline.
 And my back needed a timeline.